awell-health/awell-sdk/README.md

 # Awell SDK

-The Awell SDK provides convenient access to Awell's APIs from applications written in server-side JavaScript.
+The Awell SDK provides convenient access to Awell's APIs and webhooks from applications written in server-side JavaScript.
 The SDK also exports all of our GraphQL types.

-## Powered by GenQL

-The SDK is built using [GenQL](https://genql.dev/), making it easier to call Awell's API if you're using a JavaScript stack.
-The SDK translates JavaScript code into GraphQL queries, providing auto-completion and validation for your queries.

 ## Installation